jennynicoleaustin/udemy-react/S12 Behind the Scences and Optimization/S12 Notes.md

 React.memo (DemoOutput)
 - wrap all children in this, and you will only re-render the children if an element within the children has changed.
   - use of this comes with a cost -- only really useful if you have a huge children prop change.

+V. 155 Preventing Function re-creation with useCallback()
+-  for memo to work on objects as well as primitive types useCallback()
+- allows us to store a function across components.
+- tell it that the function should not be recreated with every execution
+- stores the function in react memory and calls on that specific function when it needs to be reused rather than needing to recreate it every time.
+How to use it?
+- pass out function as a first argument to the useCallback function